Horbenkodev/hugo-blog/content/posts/saas-market-overview/index.md

       think about the necessity to update and maintain it.
 Cloud-based apps can be accessed from any device and from any location, while all updates and modernization are the responsibility of a vendor.
+  - question: How many SaaS companies are there?
+    answer: It is quite complicated to name the exact figure.
+But according to various estimates, as of 2022, there are around 30,000 SaaS companies worldwide and nearly 60% of them are based in the US.
 ---
 Cloud technologies have greatly changed the way business processes are organized.
 One of the main types of cloud computing services is SaaS (Software-as-a-Service) and that’s exactly what we are going to talk about in this article.